kabiromohd/Ride-Duration-Prediction/README.md

 - deploy docker image to render cloud service.

-### To interact with the docker image deployed to cloud via render
+### To interact with the docker image deployed to cloud via Render Cloud service

 - copy the render deployment link, [e.g for my project](https://ride-duration-prediction.onrender.com)  and place in the *predict_test_cloud.py* script as "host".
 - *predict-test_cloud.py* has already prepared data point to be used to test the model deployed to cloud.
 - for this project, the deployment link has already been provided in the predict_test_cloud.py script.
 It can be executed as illustrated below: